TysonTran/LV_Real_Estate/index.md

 <iframe src='./visuals/Repairs and Maintenance Rev.html' width=1000 height=600 frameBorder=0></iframe>

-We can see that for most years, Bright Leaf has a relatively low dollar amount of maintenance request.
-Fort Pike has the highest maintenance dollar amount on years where turnover happens.
+We can see that for most years, House 1 has a relatively low dollar amount of maintenance request.
+House 2 has the highest maintenance dollar amount on years where turnover happens.
 We can see in 2018 it is high but the year after is low.
 We can also see that turnover causes a higher $ amount of maintenance request in 2021 because that was the year when a tenant who was living there on their first year moved out and a new tenant moved in.
 The highest amount of maintenance request tend to be in the first year that a renter has lived there.

 ### Visualization - Net Operating Income from 2015 - 2021